 It is essential that funding arrangements for rural and regional hospitals reflect the actual cost of providing services in rural hospitals, together with increased accreditation and compliance costs.
 Funding should not be based on past activity and must accommodate situational change and facilitate readiness to meet future trends, including increased public health demands.
-This is particularly significant in regions which have seen a significant population influx post-COVID.

-Additional to covering operational costs pricing frameworks should be cognisant of the much broader role rural and remote hospitals have to play in providing essential access to healthcare for people in rural and remote areas.
+Additional to covering operational costs, pricing frameworks should be cognisant of the much broader role rural and remote hospitals play in providing essential access to healthcare for people in rural and remote areas.
 There is comprehensive evidence that people in these areas have poorer heath status yet receive far fewer healthcare services than people in cities.
 This reflects among other things, their lack of easy access to the gamut of health and social services in cities.
 Hospitals are the key health infrastructure in place in many of these communities and it behoves them to be contributing wherever possible to addressing this inequity.